friemen/zackzack/README.md

 ```

 As you can see there is almost no access to technical APIs left, I
-replaced direct HTML building in favor of a internal DSL which is as
-such certainly suited only for specific style of UIs.
-It's likely that
+added a thin DSL layer on top of the React DOM API, you may consider
+it a means to parameterize component rendering.
+However, it's likely that a
-a concrete project will have to invent it's own DSL, but it may borrow
+concrete project will have to invent it's own DSL to suit its
-ideas from this prototype.
-The advantage of an additional layer is
+needs.
+The advantage of a DSL layer is that it becomes almost trivial
-that it becomes almost trivial to create and understand a UI like
+to create and understand a UI like this.
+However, I currently don't
-this.
-However, I currently don't have a proof that I can maintain
+have a proof that I can maintain this simplistic style for all cases
-this simplistic style for all cases (which is why I started this
+(which is why I started this prototype).
-prototype).

 ## Open questions